 What to look for in an advanced FP&A platform

-Below is a summary, within the context of forecasting specifically, of the main features that any advanced FP&A platform will have as compared to what spreadsheet provide.
+Below is a summary, within the context of forecasting specifically, of the main features that any advanced FP&A tools will have as compared to what spreadsheet provide.

 Scalability